The complete guide to corporate travel policies

 Taxis and ride-sharing

-• Maximum amount per transaction
+• Maximum amount allowed per transaction

 Rental and personal car

-• How much is reimbursed per mile or kilometer
+• Reimbursement rate per mile or kilometer

-Conferences & events
+Conferences and events

 Food, travel and entertainment

-• Alternatively, a daily maximum or per diem
+• Alternatively, a daily maximum or per diem amount

-• Personal meal expenses throughout a trip
+• Personal meal expense rates during the trip

 Personal telephone usage